 May 5th, 2017, Guardians of the Galaxy 2

 James Gunn will be back to direct the sequel to the most unlikely superhero hit of recent years.
+Recent plot details indicate we're going to meet some very important new characters in Guardians of the Galaxy 2.
 We're just waiting for that new soundtrack...

 May 4th, 2018, Avengers: Infinity War Part 1